psidex/3DES/README.md

 ---

 # TODO
-- Check memory allocation after `malloc` and `realloc`
+- Check memory allocation after `malloc`
+- Basic file actions like delete and create directories
 - Open files and show binary

-- Basic file actions like delete and create
+---

+# Credits

+Thanks to [Pirater12](https://github.com/Pirater12) and [LiquidFenrir](https://github.com/LiquidFenrir) for helping me with the code :)

 ---